 How to unlock multiple files and folders simultaneously on macOS - Unlock multiple files and folders in macOS

-Open the Terminal and sailed "cd"To the folder containing files blocked.
+Open the Terminal and we sail with “cd”To the folder that contains files blocked.

 In our scenario, we have a folder where there are .jpg files (pictures) blocked.
 Locked.